robinst/autolink-java/README.md

 ### WWW link extraction

-Extract links not starting with `scheme://` but just starts with `www.` such as `www.example.com`.

-The same heuristics apply as for the URL extraction.
+Extract links like `www.example.com`.
+They need to start with `www.` but don't need a `scheme://`.
+For detecting the end of the link, the same heuristics apply as for URLs.

 Examples: